 Emerging risks are developments which could have a substantial impact on the Group.
-Drivers of emerging risks include economic, financial market, regulatory, technological, geopolitical and environmental developments.
+Drivers of emerging risks include economic, financial market, competitors, regulatory, technological, the geopolitical landscape and environmental developments.
 Growing interdependencies between risks can also lead to increasing accumulation of exposure.
 Emerging risk briefings describe a risk event, share relevant references and estimate the likelihood and potential financial impact of an event to the Group.
 They are used by management to determine if mitigation tactics should be considered.
 In addition, the Group 's risk metrics help serve as leading indicators to other potential emerging risks.